+Prerequisite: Declared major or minor in Chemistry; declared major in Biochemistry; declared major or minor in Exercise Physiology; declared major or minor in Health Science; or, declared minor in Pre-Engineering.
 A lecture course that covers general chemistry concepts and introduces topics to be covered in more detail in the foundational courses.
 Topics include percent composition, stoichiometry, balancing equations, limiting reagent, thermodynamics, periodic table trends and nomenclature.

+Prerequisite: Declared major or minor in Chemistry; declared major in Biochemistry; declared major or minor in Exercise Physiology; declared major or minor in Health Science; or, declared minor in Pre-Engineering.
 A laboratory course that introduces the student to laboratory equipment and techniques they will use later in the curriculum.
 Topics and techniques include stoichiometry, making solutions, building apparatuses and exposure to equipment.
 There will be an emphasis placed on how to keep a proper lab notebook.
 This course is designed to augment CHEM 115.

 A fundamental course in the study of inorganic chemistry.
 Topics include atomic structure, chemical bonding, molecular structure, nomenclature of inorganic compounds, fundamentals of inorganic complexes and an introduction to the chemistry of main group elements.

+Prerequisite: BIOL 205.
 A study of the human machine and its processes of motor functioning.

 A study of the motor learning process as applied to motor acquisition.
 Including a review of the interrelationship of physical development and motor learning.
 Preparation of plan for motor skill development for all populations.

+Prerequisite: BIOL 205.
 A course for the coach and trainer in conditioning, taping and use of therapy in prevention and recovery from athletic injuries.